 - Continues the adventures of Keith T. Maxwell.

-- Explore a huge number of star systems with multiple planets.
+- Explore a huge number of star systems with multiple planets with randomised elements.

 - Four factions to create relationships with or wage war against.

-- Mine asteroids and trade commodities for credits to upgrade your ship.
+- Mine asteroids and trade commodities for credits to upgrade your ship strength and items.